kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

  [6135](https://github.com/kubernetes-sigs/cluster-api/issues/6135)).

-As a consequence we recommend avoiding this practice while we are considering alternatives to make it explicit for the ClusterClass authors to opt-in in this feature, thus accepting the implied risks.
+As a consequence we recommend avoiding this practice while we are considering alternatives to make it explicit for the ClusterClass authors to opt in this feature, thus accepting the implied risks.

 ### Using variable values in JSON patches